 German government and Cabinet of Ministers

 The party with the most overall MPs in Germany forms a government, either on their own if they have a majority (over 50% of seats) or in coalition with other parties to take them over the 50% threshold if not.
-Most German governments since World War Two have been coalitions.
+Most German governments since World War II have been coalitions.

 The Chancellor then forms a Cabinet of Ministers (Bundesregierung), the executive body of parliament, to head the different departments such as employment, health, and defense.
-There are currently 15 German cabinet ministers including the Chancellor.
+There are currently 15 German cabinet ministers, including the Chancellor.

 Bundesrat system

 The Bundesrat is the German upper chamber, or second chamber.
 It currently consists of 69 representatives of the 16 German states.
 Each state gets between 3-6 representatives, based on its population.
-For example, Bavaria (population of nearly 13 million) has six members while Saarland (just under a million inhabitants) has three members.
+For example, Bavaria (population of nearly 13 million) has six members, while Saarland (just under a million inhabitants) has three members.

 In contrast to the elected Bundestag MPs, the members of the Bundesrat are delegated by their respective state governments.
 They don’t serve for a fixed period of time.